John Arkell born

 Fitting then that in 2014 James Arkell was hugely honoured to be inaugurated as the Master of the Worshipful Company of Brewers, one of the oldest City Guilds which dates back to the 12th Century, just a few weeks after Arkells won Gold at The Society of Independent Brewers (SIBA) National Beer Awards for their 1843 Lager.

-Add in the highly prestigious Champion Beer Award for Arkell’s Kingsdown at the 2016 Taste of the West Product Awards, plus the acquisition of Rudi's Bar in Swindon and The Crown in Cirencester in 2017, and you have a family brewing business first started by John Arkell in 1843, which has now celebrated its 175th anniversary, never looking stronger.
+Add in the highly prestigious Champion Beer Award for Arkell’s Kingsdown at the 2016 Taste of the West Product Awards, plus the building and opening of their biggest pub, The Strawberry Thief, in 2022, plus recent acquisitions incl.
+The Eliot Arms in South Cerney, and you have a family brewing business first started by John Arkell in 1843 now celebrating its 180th anniversary, never looking stronger.

 The late Dave Backhouse, chairman of the Swindon branch of CAMRA, said: "Given its combination of tradition and efficiency, we can hope for a long and prosperous future for this well-run local company."